Why Sea Rovers?

 Edi or Mr Hariyadi is the junior of the guides.
 Like Abdul a fisherman born, he grew up on the beach in Pemuteran and fished with his family.

 But while leading snorkel groups and helping out he proved that he had the potential.
-Now he is our junior diveguide.
+Now he is now an experienced diveguide.
 Still bit wet behind the ears, but that’s normal in our line of work.

 Watch this space to see how his career develops 😉